spinGreekGod/neural-network/README.md

 # neural-network
-A neural network created in bumpy
+A neural network created in numpy
 `cd` into cloned repo and run it with `python neural-network.py`